Wendy Liebmann: "It's all about a new dynamic social movement to be well"

 - The challenge to big legacy brands as small, indie brands are now trusted in categories as diverse as food, beverages, oral care, and beauty.

 Which innovative beauty retail concepts inspired you most, lately?

 The growing number of healthy beauty concepts, like specialty store, WELLECo, and service concepts, such as Madison Reed hair color.

 Which shopper behavior surprised you most over the last years?

 The growth of "order online-pick up in-store" (click & collect) and then shoppers park their car and actually go in to the store.
 When you think about it is actually quite logical.
 Our research shows that once they have the "basics" off their shopping list, they then have time to shop and browse for other things, or they may go in to the store because they forgot something.
 But surprising none the less.

-Wendy Liebmann, CEO of WSL Strategic Retail, will be speaking at the GDI conference "Eternity Now" on 10 May 2019.
-Register now!
+Wendy Liebmann, CEO of WSL Strategic Retail, spoke at the GDI conference "Eternity Now" on 10 May 2019.